john-science/python_for_scientists/classes/05_lists_and_lambdas/problem_set_1_map_reduce_filter.md

 3. Convert these temps from Fahrenheit to Celsuis: `temps = [-42.0, -10.9, 0.0, 20.7, 32.0, 42.0, 101, 273, 320]`
 4. The square of all even, two-digit numbers.

-#### Reduce

-Use only a single `reduce` statement to perform the following calculations:

-1. Find the product of all the odd, two-digit numbers.
-2. Find the sum of all three-digit numbers that are divisible by three.
-3. Turn the list `tst = ['This', 'is', 'a', 'test.']` into a single string.

 #### Filter

 Using only a single `filter` statement, solve the following puzzles: